Klavaro/ebay-watch-analytics/README.md

-# 🛍️ eBay Watch Analytics – Capstone Project
+# 🛍️ eBay Analytics – Capstone Project

-This project builds a data modeling solution using dbt and Snowflake to analyze eBay item listing data.
-The goal is to transform raw eBay listing data into dimensional models and business-oriented marts to answer real-life business questions.
+This project builds a data modeling solution using dbt, Snowflake and Airflow to analyze eBay item listing data.

 ## 🎯 Objective